 Iraqis have persevered through intermittent wars, internal conflicts, sanctions, displacements, terrorism, and political unrest since the 1980s.
 The legacies of the 2003 U.S.-led invasion of Iraq continue to shape U.S.-Iraq relations: the invasion ousted the dictatorial government of Saddam Hussein and ended the decades-long rule of the Baath Party but ushered in a period of chaos, violence, and political transition from which the country struggled to emerge.
 U.S. forces withdrew in 2011, but conflict in neighboring Syria and divisive sectarianism in Iraq enabled the insurgent terrorist forces of the Islamic State organization (IS, aka ISIS/ISIL) to seize and exploit much of northwestern Iraq from 2014 to 2018.
-Iraqis leveraged new U.S. and coalition military support to reclaim ground lost to the Islamic State, but IS remnants retain an ability to operate in rural areas, especially in disputed territories between the Kurdistan region and areas to the south secured by national government forces.
-U.S. officials note that Iraq's security forces depend on coalition support for some operations.
+Iraqis leveraged new U.S. and coalition military support to reclaim ground lost to the Islamic State, but as of 2023, some IS remnants retain an ability to operate in rural areas, especially in disputed territories between the Kurdistan region and areas to the south secured by national government forces.

 Iraq's government still struggles to meet the demands of its citizens for more accountable, transparent, and responsive governance.
-During mass protests in 2019 and 2020, security forces and politically aligned militias killed hundreds of demonstrators, but protestors succeeded in bringing down the government formed after the 2018 national election and prompted changes to Iraq's electoral system.
+During mass protests in 2019 and 2020, security forces and politically aligned militias killed hundreds of demonstrators, but protestors succeeded in heining down the comment formed of the the 2018 bringing down the government formed after the 2018 national election and prompted changes to Iraq's electoral system that were then reversed in 2023.
 A caretaker government led the country through a severe economic and fiscal crisis in 2020 and 2021 but lacked a legislative mandate for new initiatives.